 Prevents Lapses That Could Create A Need For Underwriting

 If a policy lapses, an insurance company is not obligated to reinstate the policy without underwriting.
-Most companies will provide a period of time after lapse that an owner can still submit a reinstatement payment and bring the policy back into good standing without the need for the insured to pass through the underwriting process again.
-After this period of time, underwriting may be required.
+Most companies will provide a period of time after lapse that an owner can still submit a reinstatement payment and bring the policy back into good standing without the need for the insured to pass through the entire underwriting process again.
+They will typically ask the insured person to attest to the fact that no significant changes in health occurred since the policy was issued.
+If the policy has been in a lapsed status for a while, underwriting may be required in order to reinstate the policy.
+The grace period can give everyone time to figure out the payment and keep the policy from lapsing.

-The real significance to this is that if an insured person has a material change in health, the insurance company can deny reinstatement.
+The real important significance to this is that if an insured person has a material change in health, the insurance company can deny reinstatement.
+A person may also no longer be able to obtain insurance coverage if they are not healthy.
 If a policy did not have a grace period, insurance companies would be able to pick and choose the most favorable clients each time a payment was slightly late, and this would be often.
 People who most need life insurance are those who have the highest risk of mortality.
+So many common health disorders cause people to lose their insurability.
 If a person has a heart attack, stroke, cancer, HIV, or other serious illness, it may be impossible to obtain life insurance.

-The grace period helps prevent extreme culling of clients to suit an insurance companies desired risk profile.
+The grace period helps prevent an extreme culling of clients to suit insurance desires to minimize their risk.
 At best it also prevents the inconvenience of the policy lapsing each time a payment was late.

 Grace Period Payments May Be Larger